Context-Aware Filter Invocation

 {

-// ... logic for interactive context
+// Logic specific to interactive context

 }